Skip to main content

 Admitted and registered students must apply by the priority deadline to be included in the first lottery round for housing.

 All students must apply via the Residential Portal, and the application cannot be accessed without using a HarvardKey and PIN.
-To be included in the first lottery round for housing, complete applications must be received by the priority deadline.
+To be included in the first lottery round for housing, completed applications must be received by the priority deadline.
 A nonrefundable application fee of $75 is charged to all applicants regardless of whether they are offered a room or not.
 Applicants are given the opportunity to select their top four preferences for building and room size, as well as preferences for a room on a single-gender floor or close to an all-gender bathroom.

 If you have accepted your offer of admission and will be joining Harvard Griffin GSAS in the fall, you will need to set up your HarvardKey before applying.
 In early April, you will receive an email that provides a Harvard University ID number, which you will use to set up HarvardKey.
 Please note there may be a delay between when you claim your HarvardKey and when you are able to access the application.